rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part10/README.md

 ````

 With multi-catch, we no longer have a specific type of exception.
 Java uses the common
-Exception superclass for the variable internally.
+`Exception` superclass for the variable internally.
 However, the intent isn’t really to have any
 old random exception in there.
-It wouldn’t make sense to shove an IllegalStateException
+It wouldn’t make sense to shove an `IllegalStateException`
-in e.
+in `e`.
 That would just make the code more complicated.
 Imagine that you wanted to rethrow
 the exception and it could be any old type.
 To avoid these problems and complexity, Java
 forbids reassigning the exception variable in a multi-catch situation.